UniversalDependencies/docs/contributing_language_specific.md

 Short description of the principles for word segmentation with references to additional documentation and/or standard tokenizers as appropriate.
 The description must state whether the treebank contains multiword tokens and, if so, describe the major cases in a separate subsection
-(see the Czech documentation for an example of this).
+(see the <a href="http://universaldependencies.github.io/docs/cs/overview/tokenization.html">Czech documentation</a> for an example of this).
 It is also desirable to describe the heuristics how annotations of syntactic words should be recombined if a user chooses to work with surface tokens only.

 Optional subheadings: "Multiword tokens", "References"